alinalein/movie_api-client/README.md

 ## Technology Stack 🛠️
 - **Parcel** : A fast, zero-configuration web application bundler.
 - **React** : JavaScript library for building user interfaces, developed and maintained by Facebook.
+- **Redux** : Tool for managing application state in JavaScript, provides a predictable and scalable approach to state management.
 - **Bootstrap** : Front-end frameworfor web development with built-in components and responsive design features.

 ## Getting started 😎